-Uninsured brain cancer patients may be more likely than insured to die after surgery to remove tumorNovember 19th, 2012 in Surgery
+Uninsured brain cancer patients may be more likely than insured to die after surgery to remove tumorNovember 19, 2012 in Medicine & Health / Surgery

 Uninsured patients who undergo surgery to remove a brain tumor could be twice as likely to die in the hospital as those who have the same operation but are privately insured, new Johns Hopkins research suggests.
 In teaching hospitals, where most neurosurgical procedures take place, those with government-subsidized insurance in the form of Medicaid were found in the same study to have rates of survival closer to those who are privately insured.

 "Although the absolute rate of death in both groups is relatively low, the numbers are telling us that there's a disproportionate amount of mortality associated with not having any insurance at all," says Alfredo Quinones-Hinojosa, M.D., a professor of neurosurgery and oncology at the Johns Hopkins University School of Medicine and leader of the study described in the November issue of the Archives of Surgery.
 "We have a finding that patients with no insurance whatsoever have worse outcomes, and we don't have a medical explanation for why that is."

 Quinones-Hinojosa emphasized that the disparities uncovered in a review of more than 28,000 patient medical records were unlikely to be accounted for by a patient's overall state of health, or the ability to access care, factors often cited to explain why the uninsured fare worse.
 In fact, the researchers found that in patients with no illnesses other than the brain tumor, the uninsured had a threefold higher risk of dying in the hospital compared to privately insured patients.

 He says he was surprised to find that patients with state-supported insurance in the form of Medicaid did somewhat better than those with no insurance.